shaunika1/jahanara/README.md

 # jahanara
-REL PROJECT: INTRO TO ISLAM SPRING 2026 https://shaunika1.github.io/jahanara/
+REL_OX 226W PROJECT: INTRO TO ISLAM SPRING 2026
+https://shaunika1.github.io/jahanara/

+Taking religion classes along with math/cs in college has undoubtedly made me a more ethical and understanding person.
+I look forward to continue working at the intersection of STEM/ humanity!